 A good feedback is the foundation upon which your freelance success is based on Upwork.
 But it has to be earned and the client has to believe they have a good reason to give you one.
 You should not try to pressure clients into giving you a positive feedback by withholding work or in any other way.
 This is a serious offense and a huge reason for an Upwork suspension.
 Instead, provide quality work and politely ask clients to give you a feedback if they are satisfied with your services.

-Need I say anything about this?
+Do I really need to say anything about this one?

 How to Avoid an Upwork Suspension?

 Upwork is very clear on what it does and what it doesn’t allow.
 The best way to prevent an Upwork suspension is to altogether avoid doing any of the things I mentioned above.
 Read Upwork’s Terms of Service and Freelance Violations and you’ll know what not to do.

 Most of these violations are pretty clear or at least should be.
 However, freelancers, especially those new to Upwork, do make mistakes (whether by misinterpreting them or by thinking they don’t apply to them), which then leads to a very sudden and for a freelancer, very painful Upwork suspension.
 So, if you are new to Upwork, don’t play around and do things by-the-rules to avoid an account hold.
 Upwork can be pretty unforgiving and doesn’t really distinguish between those who violate its terms knowingly and those who do it unknowingly.